Faust Episode 7 - Classical Era and the Vision of Helena

 Political Chaos and Economic Alchemy Unfolding at the Emperor’s Court

-The Trans-temporal Union of Faust and Helen, Symbolizing Ancient Greek Beauty
+The Trans-temporal Union of Faust and Helena, Symbolizing Ancient Greek Beauty

 The Birth of Euphorion, a Symbol of Aesthetic Perfection, and His Empty Loss